Show your boss

-Concentration risk as one number — what % of last month's payouts came from your top 10 affiliates, and whether that's a red flag.
+Before the investor asks, you already have the answer: what % of last month's payouts went to your top 10, and whether that number is a red flag.

-A copy-paste prompt that pulls last month's payout per affiliate, sorts descending, sums the top 10, and returns the concentration ratio (top-10 payout ÷ total payout).
-Same prompt also handles top-5 / top-20, last quarter, last year.
-Drops a clean one-line answer + chart-ready breakdown in Slack or your inbox.
-Built so you can answer the investor question in under 60 seconds.
+Pulls last month’s payout per affiliate, sums the top 10, and returns the concentration ratio as a single number.
+Handles top-5 / top-20, last quarter, last year with one input swap.
+Drops a clean one-line answer and chart-ready breakdown in Slack or your inbox.
+Answer the investor question in under 60 seconds.

 # Everflow API Foundation Prompt